danielabar/meblog/src/markdown/tdd-by-example-bugfix.md

 **Aside:** Why use a streaming approach to read in the expense file?
 While certainly the code would be easier to read by reading the entire file into memory in a single operation, this won't scale.
 If the user has been diligently tracking their every single expense for many years, the expense file could grow too large to fit into memory and then the program would crash.
 A full discussion of Node.js streams is outside the scope of this article, but if you'd like to learn more about this topic, see the [Streams](https://nodejs.dev/learn/nodejs-streams) documentation.

 Back to implementation.
-Since the csv input file is being read one line at a time, will need an object to accumulate the results of validation.
+Since the csv input file is being read one line at a time, an object is needed to accumulate the results of validation.
 What should this object look like?
 This is the expected result specified in the test (that is currently failing), recall the expected object to be returned from this function looks like this:

 ```js
 const expectedResult = {